“The Future Was Here: Commodore Amiga” Book Review

 Hardcover copy of “The Future Was Here: Commodore Amiga”, by Jimmy Maher.

-Published in 2012 under the Platform Studies series by MIT Press, Jimmy Maher’s “The Future Was Here – Commodore Amiga1 is, without a doubt, the single most comprehensive study of the Amiga yet published.
-The book is throughly researched, as evidenced by the copious footnotes and bibliography.
+Published in 2012 under the Platform Studies series by MIT Press, Jimmy Maher’s book, “The Future Was Here – Commodore Amiga1, is, without a doubt, the single most comprehensive study of the Amiga yet published.
+The book is incredibly well researched, as evidenced by the copious footnotes and bibliography.
 That said, this is an academic book and may be too technically in-depth for casual fans of the Amiga or computer history.
 “The Future Was Here” does focus on what made the Amiga an important system in computing history.
 While the book probably deserves a place in the library of most serious Amiga fans, those people looking for a great story about the history of the Amiga are likely to be a bit disappointed.

 Maher pulls no punches, as it should be for an scholarly examination.
 Very early on in Chapter 1, he makes clear that he sees the Amiga as a “pioneering platform”, but also flawed in ways that aided its demise – beyond the bungling and mismanagement from Commodore.
 In the same chapter, he writes: